How to use a stitch marker

 3. Crochet the rest of the round as you normally would.
 When you've crocheted into the last hole before the stitch marker, you're done.
 Count the number of stitches in the round, starting with the one marked by the stitch marker.
 (Remember, the loop on the hook does not count as a stitch.)
 If it matches the pattern, then congrats!
 You can move onto the next round.

-Insert the stitch marker from the front to the back of the piece, with the open edge on the bottom.
-This way, you can use your thumb to help push the stitch marker open.
+Insert the stitch marker from the back to the front of the piece with the open side on the bottom.
+This way, you can use your thumb to keep pushing the stitch marker back.

 Still have questions?